rachelqh/Continuity-Test-Redesign/1_design/designdecisions.md

 # Design Decisions
-This document outlines major design decisions and why they were chosen
+This document outlines major design decisions and why they were chosen.

 ## 4 Wire Kelvin sense
 4 Wire Kelvin sensing was chosen despite its complexity to increase accuracy and rigour.
 Since the board needs to measure 2ohm DUTs to 10% accuracy (0.2ohms) trace resistances, on resistances of components and other unknown resistances could easily overblow the error budget.
 This approach was 4 wire kelvin sensing implemented to measure the voltages as close as possible to the DUT pins.